Bankman-Fried charged by SEC, to appear in Bahamas court | Law-Order

 Bankman-Fried used commingled FTX customers' funds at Alameda to make undisclosed venture investments, "lavish real estate purchases" and political donations, it said.
 Separate charges would be announced by the U.S. Attorney's Office for the Southern District for New York and the Commodity Futures Trading Commission later on Tuesday, the SEC said.

 Representatives for Bankman-Fried did not respond immediately to requests for comment.
-The SEC said it would seek a director and officer bar and a penalty against Bankman-Fried.
+The SEC said it was charging Bankman-Fried with violating anti-fraud provisions of U.S. securities laws and would seek a director and officer bar and a penalty against Bankman-Fried.
 It would also seek to prevent Bankman-Fried from participating in future securities purchases, offers and sales except for his personal account.

 "We allege that Sam Bankman-Fried built a house of cards on a foundation of deception while telling investors that it was one of the safest buildings in crypto," said SEC Chair Gary Gensler in a statement.
 Bankman-Fried was arrested Monday evening in the Bahamas and was expected to appear before a magistrate on Tuesday, marking his first in-person public appearance since the stunning collapse of FTX, which filed for bankruptcy in November after struggling to raise money as traders rushed to withdraw $6 billion from the platform in just 72 hours.